karttur/geoimagine/_posts/2018/2018-10-23-blog-GRACE.markdown

 ### Trend estimation

 In this example the trend of the changes in equivalent water thickness will be done using the annual average GRACE data.
 The process for this is <span class='package'>trendtsancillary</span>.
 At time of writing, it can use two different linear methods for estimating the trend Ordinarly Least Sqaure (OLS) and Theil-Sen (TS).
 For determining the significance of the change in the linear trend the process uses the Mann-Kendall (MK) test.
 The script is set up so that you just state 'ols' or 'mk', and then the additional analysis follow along.
 With 'ols' given you also get the random mean square error ('rmse') and the correlations coefficient ('r2'), and with 'mk' you get the Theil-Sen regression (median and at 95 % confidence limits for upper and lower change).
-The script can also calculate the long term average and standard devations.
+The script can also calculate the long term average and standard deviations.
 The xml parameters below generate all the output options presently available:

 ```
 <?xml version='1.0' encoding='utf-8'?>